bettercallsully/MindoverMatterCorp/README.md

 10. BootStrap

+11. ReactJS

 Optional: Shopify,

 FEATURES LIST & DETAILED PRODUCT SPECIFICATION:

-GITHUB README: IMPORTANT
+*Last Minute Added Features*
++Login Screen
+• Log in screen built in ReactJS, using Auth0 authentication.
+• Connect the authentication to a SQL database to log user information and subscription data.

 1. Landing Page/Home
 - Create anchors and logos for the Home Page, Contact Page, Products Page, Social Media Page, add a toolbar for functionality

 2. Tagline
-- You need to create a sound tagline as it covers everything from the image of your business to the summary of your products and services.
+- Create a sound tagline as it covers everything from the image of your business to the summary of your products and services.
 Represents the business's vision and mission

 3. Toolbar for navigation